 - Use of certain medicines like anticancer drugs.

-- Stress: Stress play major role for hair fall.
+- Stress: Stress plays a major role in hair fall.
 When our stress level is increased our body release negative hormones and they affect our body and also hairs.

-- Trichotillomania – It is a psychiatric obsessive compulsive disorder in which women starts pulling her hair leading to patchy hair loss in front and top of the head.
+It is a psychiatric obsessive-compulsive disorder in which women start pulling her hair leading to patchy hair loss in front and top of the head.
 It needs psychiatric treatment.

 Female Pattern Hair Loss (FPHL)